benlangfeld/ahn-rails/README.md

 Note on Patches/Pull Requests
 -----------------------------

+* Check the status of the current build: http://ci.mojolingo.com/monitor
 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it.
 This is important so I don't break it in a future version unintentionally.